zorn/mikezornek.com/content/now.md

 ## Side Projects

 Working on a LiveView app that does ranked voting called [Flick](https://github.com/zorn/flick).
+I successfully used Flick to do a ranked vote for Elixir Book Club.
+Hoping to do a UX pass on it over the next month or so.

+Starting to brainstorm what kind of project I want to work on after Flick.
+Thinking about customer success software, something that merges support and analytics.

-Attending and helping with minimal admin duties for [Elixir Book Club](https://elixirbookclub.com/) (where we will use Flick to help pick our next book).
+Attending and helping with minimal admin duties for [Elixir Book Club](https://elixirbookclub.github.io/website/).
+Recently pushed a new version of the website and some Discord changes.
+We just started reading [Elixir Patterns](https://elixirpatterns.dev/).

 ## Currently Playing

 * Civilization 6
-* Stardew Valley
-* MLB: The Show 24

 ## Currently Reading

+* Elixir Patterns
 * MYST: The Book of Ti'ana
-* The Art of PostgreSQL
 * Designing Elixir Systems with OTP
 * The Jobs To Be Done Playbook
 * Shape Up